wandevs/wandevs.org/docs/set-up-bitcoin-node.md

 ---
 layout: page
-title: How to set up a Bitcoin node for Wanchain Development
+title: Set up a Bitcoin Node
 ---

 These instructions cover how to set up a bitcoind node with RPC enabled, so